 This feature is very useful when it is necessary to display numbers in segments or perform specific validations.

-Now, let's return to our core issue: If the position of the number being attempted to retrieve is outside the range of the original number,get_digitwhat will the filter return?
+Now, let's get back to our core issue: if the position of the number being accessed exceeds the scope of the original number,get_digitwhat will the filter return?

 For example: